 20.1 No Member of the HTA may enter into any form of a lease of trout waters either on his own account or in partnership, without the prior consent of the Committee.
 This excludes any arrangement existing before December 1984.

 21. FUNDS AND ACCOUNTS:

-21.1 The funds of the HTA shall be deposited in an account with a Bank which shall be operated by the Secretary/Treasurer in conjunction with the Chairman, Vice Chairman or nominated Committee members.
+21.1 The funds of the HTA shall be deposited in an account with a bank or building society, which shall be operated by the Treasurer in conjunction with the Chairman, Vice Chairman or nominated Committee members.

 21.2 The Treasurer shall keep a full and faithful and business like record of his transactions with monies from the HTA and preserve all vouchers and documents pertaining thereto.

 21.3 The Treasurer shall submit at the Annual General Meeting audited accounts of receipts and expenditure for the year ending 30th June preceding.

 21.4 Disbursements shall be authorised by the Committee.

 22.1 The Secretary shall minute and subsequently submit for confirmation in a proper manner, the proceedings of all General and Committee Meetings.